KarthiCholan/Python/Server_Update/README.md

-# Python program updates a server configuration file by modifying the value associated with a specified key.
+# Python program to  update a server configuration file by modifying the value associated with a specified key.